Seeking Justice For Workplace Discrimination Victims

 - Excluding certain classes of candidates when recruiting for an open position

-These actions constitute illegal discrimination if they are motivated by someone’s race, religion, color, sex, disability, veteran status, national origin, ancestry, or age.
-For example, if someone is terminated simply because of his religion, this is a form of discrimination.
-However, if he is terminated because of his poor work performance, this is not workplace discrimination.
-The decision must have been primarily motivated by the victim’s protected characteristic.
+These actions constitute illegal discrimination if they are motivated by someone’s race, religion, color, sex, disability, veteran status, national origin, ancestry or age.
+Their decision must have been primarily motivated by the victim’s protected characteristic.

-Have you been discriminated against in the workplace?
-There’s no time to waste—seek legal representation from the experienced employment discrimination attorneys at Beeman Heifner Benge P.A. at once.
+There’s no time to waste – seek legal representation from the experienced employment discrimination attorneys at Beeman Heifner Benge at once.
 We are committed to helping workers in Anderson take legal action to protect their workplace rights.
-To schedule a free consultation, call (317) 793-2015 or (765) 393-2468 or submit your information using the form on this website.
+To schedule a free consultation, call 765-234-1783 or submit your information using our online contact form.